Priyanshi800/Staybnb/README.md

-# 🏡 Staybnb – A full-stack web application
+# 🏡 Staybnb – Online Marketplace for Homestays and Experiences

 Staybnb is a full-stack web application inspired by Airbnb that enables users to browse, list, and book short-term rental properties.
 It features user authentication, property management, and booking functionality.